 - official transcripts,

-- GRE General (Subject test is highly recommended, but not required).
+- PhD: GRE General Test (a GRE Subject test is recommended, but not required);

 - The names of three faculty members you might be interested in working with